Syncano/syncano-testing-examples/README.md

 #### Installation
 First thing you need to do is to install Node.js if you don’t yet have it.
 You can find the installation instructions on the Node.js project page.
 Once you have node installed, you can take advantage of it’s package manager called `npm`.

-Go to your teminal, create an empty repository and cd into it.
+Go to your terminal, create an empty repository and cd into it.
 Next, type `npm init`.
 You can skip the steps of initialising `package.json` file by pressing enter several times and typing ‘yes’ at the end.

-Once you have a package.json file, while in the same direcotory, type `npm install nightwatch --save-dev`.
-This will install the latest version of nightwatch into the `node_modules` directory inside your project and save it in your `package.json` file as a developement dependency.
+Once you have a package.json file, while in the same directory, type `npm install nightwatch --save-dev`.
+This will install the latest version of nightwatch into the `node_modules` directory inside your project and save it in your `package.json` file as a development dependency.

 Next, in order to be able to run the tests, we need to download the Selenium standalone server.
 We could do this manually and take it from the projects’ website but lets use npm to handle this: